skuid/nrdemo/README.md

 ## Verify

-After a few minutes both the server `dockerformac` should show up in the New Relic infrastucture UI, and the `demoapp` should show up in RPM.
+After a few minutes the server `dockerformac` should show up in the New Relic infrastucture UI, and the `demoapp` should show up in RPM.

 What we're exepecting to see but are not: